"- Why should I change? My personality does not vary according to my residence."

 - We know every language.

-Ryad was now back in control of himself.
-He was carefully listening while keeping an eye on the voice recorders which had just kicked in.
+Ryad back in control of himself listened carefully and kept an eye on the voice-recorders that had just kicked in.
+Now completely back to his usual self-control, Alym asked:

 - who are you?